Graduate Policies and Procedures

-Leave of Absence, Withdrawal and Probation
+Leave of Absence, Withdrawal, and Probation

 - If a graduate student chooses to withdraw or take a leave of absence from the program, she/he must inform her/his graduate program.
 A student may apply for a leave of absence in accordance with the policy of his or her department.
-Students who are not enrolled for more that 3 consecutive semesters will be withdrawn from the College.
+Students who are not enrolled for more than 3 consecutive semesters will be withdrawn from the College.

 - Matriculated students who have earned a grade point average of less than 3.0 are placed on academic probation.
 Specific probation and termination policies can be found in the policies of the specific graduate departments.

 - Graduate students are to exhibit at all times the behaviors that represent the practice standards and norms of ethical conduct.
 A student will be placed on behavioral probation for a minimum of one semester for actions inconsistent with the technical and professional standards of each discipline.

 Any student may be terminated for behavior and/or grade issues inconsistent with the technical and professional standards of each graduate program.
 See specific departmental guidelines.

 Students who withdraw or are academically disqualified from their graduate program must follow the college and departmental policy and procedures if they wish to re-enter their program.

 Students are expected to observe at all times the highest ethical standards as members of the academic community.
 Any form of dishonesty makes a student liable to severe sanctions, including expulsion from the College.